Adriatic Sea- Sailing Croatia Yacht Charter

 7-night Itinerary Croatia History Sailing Yacht Charter

-1) Board yacht and get settled in and briefed on the boat.
+1) Board the yacht, get settled in, and be briefed on the boat.
 Set sail for Drvenik, where you can spend the night at anchor under the stars.

 The “Old” village of Drvenik, abandoned in the 1960s of the 20th century, is a great walk to see the preserved architecture.